BitcoinDesign/Guide/guide/getting-started/hardware.md

 Hardware wallets only exchange non-sensitive information with external devices.
 Sensitive processes, such as signing a transaction to open a Lightning network payment channel, happen on the device.
 Most interactions with hardware wallets happen via desktop [software, like wallets]({{ '/guide/getting-started/software/#wallets' | relative_url }}).

+A not yet implemented enforcement layer for Lightning called [Eltoo](https://bitcoinops.org/en/topics/eltoo/) may also allow hardware wallets to backup payment channel states.

 ## Nodes

 A node is a device that participates in a network.
 There are two types of nodes to understand: A Bitcoin node which participates in the Bitcoin network, and a Lightning node which participates in the Lightning network.
 For a deeper dive into what purpose these nodes serve check out the [technology primer]({{ '/guide/getting-started/technology-primer/' | relative_url }}).